natgo/wt-wiki-scraper/wikitext-transpiled/fleet/LCM(6)%20Zippo.md

 * Abysmal top speed and mobility
 * Rather poor survivability due to low crew count
 * Shallow draught cause the boat to be constantly rocking around even in calm sea, hampering the accuracy
+* Careless discharge of napalm fuel on the water surface may cause damage to the friendly vessels and even your own boat
 * The 40 mm Bofors is housed in a turret with poor elevation, leaving the boat vulnerable to aircraft attacks

 == History ==